 Urinary Catheter Removal is another procedure you can get as skill demonstration for your NMC OSCE Exam.
-Time duration for the procedure is 12 minutes as of September 2019 update.
+Time duration for the procedure is 15 minutes.
 Main errors candidates make is not emptying the catheter bladder fully while removing catheter.
 According to authorities, you don’t need to do catheter removal using a dressing set.
 It is told that this choice is a nurses decision.
 If you verbalize that catheter site is clean and there is no need to clean it again, you won’t be required to use the dressing set for catheter removal.

 Urinary Catheter Removal Procedure for NMC OSCE Skill Demonstration

 Lets see the steps involved in catheter removal under the following headings,

 - Entering the patient room, checking for scene safety, ensuring that scene is safe to approach

 - Protecting the privacy and dignity of patient by closing the curtains and doors

 - Doing the hand rub using seven steps of hand hygiene

 - Hello, myself ‘name of candidate’ and am your attending nurse today

 - Can you tell me your name please?

 - Can you tell me your date of birth?